raeef96/Devops_tutorial/executable-tutorial/npm-security/step2/text.md

 <img src="../assets/nodejs.jpg" height="200">

-First, you will create a new Node.js project and install some dependencies.
+In this step, you will create a new Node.js project and install some dependencies.

 Run the following commands in your terminal: